Softoft/open-ticket-ai/docs/original_source/guide/running-classifier.md

 ---
-description: Automate ticket classification with Open Ticket AI and Docker Compose.
-  Learn to run queue and priority workers to intelligently route and prioritize support tickets.
+description: Learn how to use Open Ticket AI with Docker Compose to automate ticket classification.
+This guide explains how to run queue and priority workers to intelligently route and prioritize support tickets based on AI predictions.
 title: Using Open Ticket AI
 ---
 # Usage